pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 simply adapted from the paper-based system.'[^first-workshop] Throughout the course of us working on this, however, it has become evident that 'from scratch' and 'networked scholarship' mean different things to different people.
-For some on this steering committee (and likely others), this means more of an incremental realignment of existing platforms and services, some of which have been studied in the [[101]{.oldstyle} Scholarly Innovations project][101 innovations].
-But there are also those, myself included, that have been thinking of these terms on a more foundational level, of open approaches and emerging technologies that could actually change the conversation, such as HATEOAS and machine-based ontologies that could help connect researchers and research across tools and platforms, providing new interactions for scholarship that would open up the research process and give us ability to do things that we have never been able to do before.
+For some on this steering committee (and likely others), these terms convey more of an idea of an incremental realignment of existing platforms and services, some of which have been studied in the [[101]{.oldstyle} Scholarly Innovations project][101 innovations].
+But there are also those, myself included, that have been thinking of these terms on a more foundational level, of open approaches and emerging technologies that could actually change the conversation, such as HATEOAS and machine-based ontologies that could help connect researchers and research across tools and platforms, providing new interactions for scholarship that would open up the research process and give us the ability to do things that we have never been able to do before.
 In trying to reconcile these two approaches, I have wondered whether it is possible that the idea of the Scholarly Commons could encompass both.

 There is a general consensus among us, I am pretty sure, that the Scholarly Commons is scholarly communication in a modern setting, one in which we are not